Can I Shock Pool After Adding Baking Soda? Complete Guide

 After the waiting period, retest your water chemistry.
 Your pH should ideally be between 7.2-7.6 for optimal shock effectiveness.
 If pH rises above 7.8 after adding baking soda, add muriatic acid to bring it down before shocking - high pH significantly reduces chlorine effectiveness.

 Check your cyanuric acid (CYA) level to determine the proper shock level.
-Use the FC/CYA chart: for 30 ppm CYA, shock to 12 ppm FC; for 50 ppm CYA, shock to 20 ppm FC.
-Never shock below 10 ppm free chlorine regardless of CYA level.
+Use the FC/CYA chart: for 30 ppm CYA, shock to 11.5 ppm FC; for 50 ppm CYA, shock to 15 ppm FC.
+Always base shock level on your FC/CYA ratio for optimal effectiveness.

 Choosing the Right Shock Product